 3. Describe the principles of cellular energetics and the role of enzymes in metabolism.

-4. Clarify the chemistry required to comprehend biological pH buffering systems.
+4. Explain the chemistry underlying biological pH buffering systems.

 This module will be summatively assessed using 5 progress tests and a presentation.
 There will also be formative assessments for the students to complete on-line.

 To pass the module students need to achieve a minimum aggregate mark of 40%.